thednp/fetch-library-data/llm/vitest.md

       })
     )

-Additionally, you can use the `extends` option to inherit from your root-level configuration.
+Additionally, at the `defineWorkspace` level, you can use the `extends` option to inherit from your root-level configuration.
 All options will be merged.

-vitest.config.ts
+vitest.config.ts 3.0.0\+ vitest.workspace.ts

 ts